 (after # hours)

-Notes: Each of the concentrators compared have approval by the FAA for airline travel.
+Notes: Each of the concentrators compared comply with FAA airline travel requirements.